kidou16/kidou16/README.md

 I'm Yugal, based in Bayreuth, Germany 🇩🇪

-I'm doing my Master's in **Computer Science & Philosophy** at Uni Bayreuth — yes, that combo is intentional.
+I'm doing my Master's in **Computer Science & Philosophy** at Uni Bayreuth, and yes, that combo is intentional.
 I genuinely believe the future of AI isn't just a technical problem, it's a philosophical one too.

 ---